ghostunnel/ghostunnel/README.md

 ### Launch ghostunnel

-This is a short example for how to lunch ghostunnel listening for incoming connections on `localhost:8443` and forwarding them to `localhost:8080`.
+This is a short example for how to launch ghostunnel listening for incoming connections on `localhost:8443` and forwarding them to `localhost:8080`.
 We assume that `server.p12` is a PKCS12 keystore with the cert and private key for the server and `root.crt` contains your trusted root certificate(s).
 To set